 Built around 1300, Akershus Fortress (aka Akershus Castle) is a medieval castle that served as a defensive stronghold for the city of Oslo.
 It has served as a prison during the late 18th-19th centuries, with many prisoners dying during their imprisonment.
 Nazi’s also occupied the castle during World War II, carrying out many executions on the site.

 Akershus Castle is believed to be the most haunted place in Norway, with many ghosts to speak of.
-With its vast history it’s of little surprise.
+With its vast history, it’s of little surprise.
 The most popular of all is the demon dog named Malcanisen that’s said to guard the gates to the castle.
 Legend says that anyone that is approached by Malcanisen is sentenced to a horrible death sometime in the following three months.

 The ghost of a woman named Mantelgeisten is often seen within the castle, walking back towards her chamber.
-She appears from the darkness wearing a long robe, and has no facial features.
+She appears from the darkness wearing a long robe and has no facial features.

 17) Old Changi Hospital - Changi, Singapore

 The Old Changi Hospital is a former hospital in Changi, Singapore.
 It was built back in 1935 as part of the old Changi military base.
-During the occupation of the Japanese the compound was used by the notorious Kempeitai (the Japenese Secret Police) as a prison and torture camp.
-After the end of World War II, the building was again a hospital, and remained so until 1997, when it was replaced by the Changi General Hospital.
+During the occupation of the Japanese, the compound was used by the notorious Kempeitai (the Japenese Secret Police) as a prison and torture camp.
+After the end of World War II, the building was again a hospital and remained so until 1997, when it was replaced by the Changi General Hospital.
 It has stood derelict and decaying ever since.

 The building is now haunted by its past, with Japanese soldiers, people that were executed, and the patients that died here.
-Apparitions of an old man has been seen walking down the corridors, and a woman has been seen walking through the rooms.
-The spirits of children are know to haunt the old children’s ward, and the ghosts of bloodied Japanese soldiers have been seen also.
+Apparitions of an old man have been seen walking down the corridors, and a woman has been seen walking through the rooms.
+The spirits of children are known to haunt the old children’s ward, and the ghosts of bloodied Japanese soldiers have been seen also.
 Loud bangs and unexplained screams are also a common occurrence.

 18) St Augustine Lighthouse - Florida, USA

 St. Augustine lighthouse (built in 1974) is an active lighthouse and museum in St. Augustine, Florida.
 The lighthouse and surrounding buildings are reportedly haunted.
-The apparitions of two girls has been reported on several occasions by both visitors and staff.
+The apparitions of two girls have been reported on several occasions by both visitors and staff.
 The girls are believed to be the daughters of Hezekiah Pittee, who was in charge of construction of the lighthouse in the 1870’s.
 His two daughters died during its construction, in a tragic accident on the site.
 Both of them have been seen on the tower catwalk.

 The apparition of a woman has also been witnessed, standing on the stairway of the lighthouse or walking on the grounds outside the buildings.
 Her voice has been heard on several occasions, often crying out for help.
-There has also been various reports of disembodied conversations, shadows, and the sound of footsteps coming up the lighthouse steps.
+There have also been various reports of disembodied conversations, shadows, and the sound of footsteps coming up the lighthouse steps.

 The ghost of a man has also been seen in the lighthouse basement, believed to be that of Civil War hero and former lighthouse keeper William A. Harn.

 Due to the overwhelming number of reports coming from the location, the TAPS crew investigated and found several pieces of evidence, including a video of what appears to be a woman looking over the railing on the lighthouse staircase.
-They also captured shadow figures, and an EVP of a woman crying out for help!
+They also captured shadow figures and an EVP of a woman crying out for help!
 Due to their success in capturing paranormal evidence, TAPS coined the location ‘the Mona Lisa of paranormal sites’.

-19) The Queen Mary Hotel – California, USA
+19) The Queen Mary Hotel - California, USA STAY HERE

 The Queen Mary Hotel is a former ocean liner that sailed primarily in the North Atlantic during the 1930’s to 1960’s.
 Since the 1970’s the liner has been run as a hotel in Long Beach, California.